We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 According to Secybers, there are over 40 active CT logs maintained by organizations including Google, Cloudflare, DigiCert, and others as of 2026.
 Major logs include Google's Argon, Xenon, and Icarus shards, Cloudflare's Nimbus, and DigiCert's Yeti and Nessie logs.

 We ingest data from most of these logs.
-Processing 2.7 billion records per month requires distributed stream processing, and we've built custom ingestion pipelines that parse certificate metadata in real time: CA information, algorithm details, domain names, validity periods.
+Processing nearly 2.9 billion records per month requires distributed stream processing, and we've built custom ingestion pipelines that parse certificate metadata in real time: CA information, algorithm details, domain names, validity periods.
 All of it gets cross-referenced with our DNS resolution, HTTP header analysis, and JavaScript fingerprinting systems.

 What tools are available for certificate transparency monitoring?